Unified Robust Boosting: Applications

-In the third robust logistic boosting, we reduce parameter value $\sigma$ (\code{s} in the \code{irboost} function) for more robust estimation.
-As a result, some observations would have decreased weights in the model.
+In the third robust logistic boosting, we set the robustness hyperparameter value \(\theta\) to 1 (\code{s=1} in the \code{irboost} function) for a more robust estimation.
+Consequently, certain observations exhibit decreased weights, as illustrated in Figure \ref{fig:weight4}.